MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 Customer details include:

 -	**Customer profile tile:** This tile shows the different values from the unified customer profile entity.
-These details can include email address, name, city, etc.
+These details can include email address, name, city, and so on.

 -	**Potential interests, potential brands:** Shows if you configured a first-party enrichment.
 It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
 For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft-graph.md).

 -	**Measures:** Shows if you configured one or more measures of a specific type: customer attribute measures.
 They include calculated KPIs around your customers on the individual customer level.
 For more information, see [Define and manage measures](measures.md).

 -	**Activity timeline:** Shows if you have configured activities.
-The timeline view contains consolidated activities of this customer sorted chornologically, starting with the most recent activity.
+The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
 For more information, see [Customer activities](activities.md).

 Select **Back to Customers** to return to the customer search page.